 With the exception of a few problem years, the Silverado has a good reputation for longevity and reliability.
 The 5.3-liter engine is the best choice, with the 6.0-liter and 6.2-liter V8s right behind it.
 The Silverado’s reliability ratings aren’t as high as the Toyota Tundra’s, but they’re surprisingly good for a pickup truck — on par with the F-150’s ratings and slightly better than the Ram 1500’s in J.D.
 Power’s consumer verified surveys.

-Which can tow more, the Chevy Silverado or the Ford F-150?
+Which can tow more, the Chevrolet Silverado or the Ford F-150?

 Across almost all the generations of these two rivals, the Ford F-150 wins the max trailering and payload competition.
 That’s not to say that the Silverado can’t meet the needs of most light-duty truck buyers.
 Chevy die-hards looking to pull more than 8,000 pounds can simply move to a heavy-duty Silverado 2500 or a Silverado 3500.

-Is the Silverado Hybrid truck worth the money?
+Is the Chevrolet Silverado Hybrid truck worth the money?